-- 3.4.1 Each test should be designed to result in a total of at least 60 plants which should be divided between at least two replicates. - 3.4.2 The design of the tests should be such that plants or parts of plants may be removed for measurement or counting without prejudice to the observations which must be made up to the end of the growing cycle.
+- 3.4.1 Each test should be designed to result in a total of at least 100 plants in the open or 60 plants in the greenhouse or plastic tunnel, which should be divided between at least two replicates. - 3.4.2 The design of the tests should be such that plants or parts of plants may be removed for measurement or counting without prejudice to the observations which must be made up to the end of the growing cycle.